lixinW/ship-hats-docs/snippets/extended-code-analysis.md

 <details>
   <summary style="font-size:20px"><b>How can I activate or enable XCA? </b></summary><br>

 XCA is integrated and enabled for all SHIP-HATS 2.0 GitLab tenants by default.
 No additional steps are required to activate or enable XCA.
-It is triggered in the `.pre` stage for the **Default** branch and for **Merge Request events**.
+It is triggered in the `.post` stage for the **Default** branch and for **Merge Request events**.

 </details>